CLOUD PENETRATION TESTING

 - Enumeration of external attack surface – Identify all possible entry points into the environment – O365, Web Applications, Storage Blobs, S3 Buckets, SQL/RDS Databases, Azure Automation APIs, AWS APIs, Remote Desktops, VPNs, etc.

-- Authentication and Authorization Testing – Ensure the users within the environment operate on a Principle of Least Privilege, and that they are protected by robust multi factor authentication policies, as well as that known ‘bad passwords’ are prohibited from being used.
+- Authentication and Authorization Testing – Ensure the users within the environment operate on a Principle of Least Privilege, are protected by robust multi factor authentication policies, as well as ensuring that known ‘bad passwords’ are prohibited from being used.

 - Virtual Machines / EC2 – Azure supports two types of virtual machines – Classic and v2.
 Testing will ensure that these virtual machines are protected via Network Security Groups (NSGs – analogous to firewalls) and their data is encrypted at rest.
 Where possible, audits of missing patches and their effects are included.
 Where virtual machines are publicly accessible, this will lead on to the examination of their external interfaces.

-Microsoft (Azure) and Amazon (AWS) used to require testing authorization before commencing a penetration test.
-This is no longer the case, and barring a few exceptions within AWS, you are no longer required to request authorization for a cloud penetration test for Azure, AWS, or GCP.
+Microsoft (Azure) and Amazon (AWS) used to require testing authorisation before commencing a penetration test.
+This is no longer the case, and barring a few exceptions within AWS, you are no longer required to request authorisation for a cloud pentest for Azure, AWS, or GCP.

 Do I need permission from my cloud provider in order to perform a penetration test?

-In most cases (AWS/Azure/GCP) the answer is no. There are some exceptions, but for the majority of testing authorization is not required.
+In most cases (AWS/Azure/GCP) the answer is no. There are some exceptions, but for the majority of testing authorisation is not required.